Teeth Straightening Options for Adults

 Mediocre tooth movements are those which don’t require as much force to move your teeth.
-Most mediocre tooth movements qualify for clear aligner treatment instead of braces.
-Therefore, if your orthodontic treatment is not too complicated, you may have the option of treatment with clear aligners.
-It’s recommended to choose dentist delivered clear aligners (such as Invisalign® or Even28 at-dentist™) to treat mediocre tooth movements.
+Most mediocre tooth movements qualify for clear aligner therapy as well as for braces.
+This means that if your orthodontic condition is not too complicated, you may qualify for clear aligner treatment.
+We recommend using a dentist-delivered clear aligner program, such as Invisalign®, to fix mediocre tooth movements.

 Examples of mediocre tooth movements:

 - Large gap teeth

 What are my treatment options for mediocre tooth movements?